 All of these dreams appear in the gospel of Matthew, who was writing for a Greek, Jewish and Christian audience.

 The Ara Pacis, an altar to Peace built by the Emperor Augustus.
 This was newly built at the time of Jesus’ death.
-The wife of Pilate must have seen this shrine, and even attended a religious sacrifice there.
+The wife of Pilate must have seen this shrine, and perhaps attended a religious sacrifice there.

 In much the same way, Calpurnia is supposed to have warned Julius Caesar not to go to the Senate on the Ides of March.
 Both stories show a man who will not even take advice from a trusted person.
 The sin of pride is therefore worse.